 Subjects in the PD and control groups showed similar rates of deterioration in the footstep pattern, when a simple task was performed at the same time as walking, yet markedly different rates of change when performing a complex task.
-There is an agreement with many studies on motor skill performance in PD^{4,25}.
-The previous studies have shown that performance of simple movements remains relatively unaffected by PD, yet when simple movements have to be incorporated into complex, skilled actions they are performed more slowly^{4,11,25,26,27,28} or with greater error^{27,28,29} than before.
+There is an agreement with many studies on motor skill performance in $PD^{3,4}$ The previous studies have shown that performance of simple movements remains relatively unaffected by PD, yet when simple movements have to be incorporated into complex, skilled actions they are performed more slowly3,4,7,9,11,12 or with greater error $^{9,12,29}$ than before.

-The basal ganglia play a key role in controlling well-learned skilled movements, when these movements have been practiced to the stage where they can be executed "automatically," with little thought attention24.
-Positron emission tomography studies have shown that during the early stages of motor skill acquisition, and for novel or ballistic movements, the motor cortical regions predominate in motor control30.
+The basal ganglia play a key role in controlling well-learned skilled movements, when these movements have been practiced to the stage where they can be executed "automatically," with little thought or attention.
+Positron emission tomography studies have shown that during the early stages of motor skill acquisition, and for novel or ballistic movements, the motor cortical regions predominate in motor control.
 With repeated practice the control of skilled movements is relegated to the cortical-basal ganglia-cortical feedback loop, which leaves the cortical regions free for higher-order information processing.
 This means that a person does not need to closely attend to a movement as it is executed and can divert attentional resources to other motor or cognitive activities.
 In PD the neurotransmitter imbalance that arises in the basal ganglia as a result of a reduction in dopaminergic neurons disrupts the motor functions of the basal ganglia.
-It can be suggested that as a compensation patients rely more heavily on frontal cortical regions and "on-line" visual, proprioecptive, and auditory input to consciously control and guide movements, and bypass the defective basal ganglia^{4,24,31}.
+It can be suggested that as a compensation patients rely more heavily on frontal cortical regions and "online" visual, proprioecptive, and auditory input to consciously control and guide movements, and bypass the defective basal ganglia.
 The shortcoming of this type of compensation is that it is resource-demanding and leaves patients with little in reserve when they need to perform an additional task at the same time as they are attending to the primary task.

-to Contrary the present predictions, increasing the complexity of the secondary task did not produce a statistically significant reduction in gait speed, stride length, and cadence or an increase in the proportion of the gait cycle spent in double limb support in the elderly control subjects, probably because the secondary tasks were relatively easy, highly familiar, well learned, and performed routinely many times every week by elderly people.
-Although Talland and Schwab2 demonstrated that elderly people performed more slowly than younger adults in dual tasks, they obtained this result from the performance of novel reaction time tasks of considerable difficulty.
+the Contrary to present study predictions, increasing the complexity of the secondary task did not produce a statistically significant reduction in gait speed, stride length, and cadence or an increase in the proportion of the gait cycle spent in double limb support in the elderly control subjects, probably because the secondary tasks were relatively easy, highly familiar, well learned. and performed routinely many times every week by elderly people.
+Although Talland and Schwab demonstrated that elderly people performed more slowly than younger adults in dual tasks, they obtained this result from the performance of novel reaction time tasks of considerable difficulty.